Read This First

 Prompt 4: What are standard techniques to mitigate known confounding factors?

-The anchors here are Effect of music genre on exercise performance, Effectiveness of a new memory-enhancing supplement in older adults, and Impact of different fertilizers on crop yield.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Keep Effect of music genre on exercise performance, Effectiveness of a new memory-enhancing supplement in older adults, and Impact of different fertilizers on crop yield in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

-At this stage, the gain is not memorizing the conclusion but learning to think with Effect of music genre on exercise performance, Effectiveness of a new memory-enhancing, and Impact of different fertilizers on crop yield.
+Treat Effect of music genre on exercise performance, Effectiveness of a new memory-enhancing, and Impact of different fertilizers on crop yield as handles, not slogans.
 The definition matters only if it changes what the reader would count as evidence, confusion, misuse, or progress.
 The scientific pressure is methodological: claims need standards of explanation, evidence, and error-correction that survive enthusiasm.

 Randomization